nih-fmrif/mlt-external/matrix_analysis/HBN_analysis/multi_questionnaire/Multi-Questionnaire Analysis.md

 ![](2022-05-17-07-29-13.png)

-In the factor level, the concatenated factors $F$ from questionnaires are shown above.
-Recall that we have constrained the factors to have range $[0, 1]$.
+In the factor level, the concatenated factors `F` from questionnaires are shown above.
+Recall that we have constrained the factors to have range [0, 1].

 The availability of factor loadings is shown below:

 ![](2022-05-17-07-46-39.png)

-By treating $F$ as the input matrix, we perform imputation to obtain the following
+By treating `F` as the input matrix, we perform imputation to obtain the following

 ![](2022-05-17-07-47-03.png)

 > **Remark**
-> Denote $M_i$ to be the matrix data for questionnaire $i$.
+> Denote $M_i$ to be the matrix data for questionnaire `i`.
 On individual questionnaire, we have
 > $$M_i \approx F_i \cdot Q_i^T$$
 > On the factor level, the concatednated factors $F$ is:
 > $$ F = \begin{bmatrix} F_1 \big| F_2 \big| & \cdots & \big| F_k \end{bmatrix} $$